Vost3/hass-palazzetti/docs/README.md

 - [ ] fix for ductable stove
 - [ ] named vars for PWR / RFAN / SETP
 - [ ] link with `climate` entity
-- [ ] may be an updater for check new release of component

 #### DEV - enable log
 Enable home-assistant logger in your `configuration.yaml`